77LrW8VpnD/panicwipe/README.md

 ### Disclaimer
 ```
-THE PROJECT ISN'T FINISHED YET, THERE ARE SOME ERRORS STILL.

 I do not claim responsability of any data loss neither of any data manipulation
 for evidence deletion if a crime is commited.